bentaylorhk/polyai/README.md

 # polyai

-Script which produces suitable bash commands from a given prompt, which can then be executed.
+Script which produces a bash command described by a given prompt.
+The command is produced with the OpenAI API, which can then be executed.